Max-Derner/python-lessons/Lesson_02/02_raising_and_catching_exceptions.md

         raise ValueError(f"item: {repr(item)} is not a positive number")
 ```
 Here we're guarding whether the correct type is being used, and whether it is an appropriate value.
 You can see the [code in `number_gate.py`](./raising_and_catching_supplements/number_gate.py)

+**N.B.** This is not considered to be Pythonic code.
+Python prioritises readability, so it is the standard to _"ask for forgiveness instead of permission"_.
+It can be quite easy to check and double and triple check your permissions which makes observing the function of the code difficult since most of the code is just checking that you can do the thing you want to do.
+The Pythonic way is to just try and do the thing and deal with the consequences.

 # Catching Exceptions